Updated October 2018

-Sure, wrapping your bambino like a burrito (or mental patient) seems weird — but it definitely helped our fussy, wiggly newborn chill out and sleep better.
+Sure, wrapping your bambino in a swaddle blanket like a burrito (or mental patient) seems weird — but it definitely helped our fussy, wiggly newborn chill out and sleep better.

 There are so many failures in early motherhood that this small victory is something you won’t soon want to give up.

 Trrrrust me, I was in no hurry to change our nightly routine and lose any more precious snooze time.
 But at around four months, my mini Houdini had other plans.
-Arms, legs and tempers flared, and my escape artist was busting out left and right.
+Arms, legs and tempers flared, and my escape artist was busting out of her swaddle blanket left and right.

 Was it time to stop swaddling?
 Could I handle yet another “new normal?”